phi12ip/propercode/docs/Web-Development-with-Node-and-Express/ch8/index.md

 ## Sending Client Data to the Server

-The two options for sending client data to the server are the querystring and the request body
+The two options for sending client data to the server are the querystring and the request body.

+If you're